 Cats aren’t so different from people when it comes to diabetes.

-less sensitive to the effects of insulin.
-Diabetes is also more common in older
+Although the exact cause of feline diabetes isn’t known, it’s more likely to affect overweight cats, because obesity makes the cat’s body less sensitive to the effects of insulin.
+Diabetes is also more common in older cats.

-medications such as corticosteroids, may also make cats more prone to develop diabetes.
+Diseases like chronic pancreatitis and hyperthyroidism, as well as medications such as corticosteroids, may also make cats more prone to develop diabetes.

 Will I Need to Start a Special Diet for a Diabetic Cat?